What is Mandarin?

 We know we need to keep are brains well oiled and studies have shown that Mandarin speakers use both sides of their brains!

 If you can speak Mandarin, the world suddenly becomes that much larger.
 As you travel across Southeast Asia, you’ll have the confidence to communicate with local people in a language they understand, enriching your experience and making inroads socially.

 Sizzling food markets across China offer some unique dishes not found anywhere else.
 Chinese cuisine is a joy to behold and understanding Mandarin will acquaint you with foods you’ll never find in your local Chinese Take Away.

 Mandarin was introduced into the curriculum at Crickhowell High School in 2013.
-All students in Year 7 start learning Mandarin at the beginning of the academic year as a timetabled subject, which provides them with one hour of Mandarin tuition every two weeks, taught by a native Chinese specialist.
+All students in Year 7 start learning Mandarin at the beginning of the academic year as a timetabled subject, which provides them with Mandarin lesson per week, taught by a native Chinese specialist.

 The emphasis is on pronunciation in the early years.
 Mandarin is a tonal language, which means that different tones can change the meaning of a word, even if the pronunciation and spelling are otherwise the same.
 It is essential to learn the different tones (of which there are four) in order to master the language.

 Students are taught to write Mandarin using the Pinyin system, which converts Chinese characters into the Roman alphabet.
 It also allows students to focus on pronunciation, whilst enabling them to read and write, without needing to learn complex Chinese characters.
 Although Pinyin uses the Roman alphabet, the pronunciation of its letters is often not intuitive to English speakers, but is still significantly easier than learning to recognize traditional Chinese characters.

 At the end of the academic year, each Year 7 student is awarded a certificate in basic Mandarin language by the Confucius Institute of the University of Wales Trinity St. David.